pragsmike/PromptCritical/docs/evo-population-bootstrapping.md

 # Population Bootstrapping in Detail

 The goal of the initial phase of an experiment is to generate the first population of candidate prompts.
 We call this process "bootstrapping the population."
-This is accomplished not with a single command, but with two distinct steps: `pcrit bootstrap` followed by the first run of `pcrit vary`.
+This is accomplished with a single command: `pcrit bootstrap`.

-This document details that initial sequence.
+This document details that initial step.

 ## Terminology

 First, a quick review of the core concepts:
 - **Object Prompt**: The actual working prompt that performs a task (e.g., cleaning web page content).
-These are the individuals in our population.
+These contain the `{{INPUT_TEXT}}` template variable and are the individuals in our population.
-- **Meta Prompt**: An instruction that tells an LLM how to change an object prompt (e.g., "improve this prompt" or "generate three variants").
-These are our evolutionary operators.
+- **Meta Prompt**: An instruction that tells an LLM how to change an object prompt (e.g., "improve this prompt").
+These contain the `{{OBJECT_PROMPT}}` template variable and are our evolutionary operators.
-- **Seed Prompt**: The initial, hand-written object prompt that serves as the starting point for evolution.
+- **Seed Prompt**: The initial, hand-written prompts (both object and meta) that serve as the starting point for evolution.

-## The Initial Sequence
+## The Initial Sequence: `pcrit bootstrap`

-### Step 1: `pcrit bootstrap` — Ingesting the Raw Materials

-The process begins with the `bootstrap` command.
-The sole purpose of this command is to ingest your hand-written seed files into the immutable prompt database (`pdb`) and create named links for them.
+The entire experiment begins with the `pcrit bootstrap` command.
+Its purpose is to ingest your hand-written seed files, create named links for them, and establish the initial, testable population: `gen-0`.

-1.  **Create Seed Files**: You write your initial object prompt and a few meta-prompts as plain text files in the `seeds/` directory.
+1.  **Create Seed Files**: You write your initial object prompts and meta-prompts as plain text files in the `seeds/` directory.

 2.  **Create a Manifest**: You create a `bootstrap.edn` file that gives logical names to your seed files.

 3.  **Run Bootstrap**:
     ```bash
     pcrit bootstrap my-experiment/
     ```
-**Result**: The `bootstrap` command populates the `pdb/` with your prompts (as `P1`, `P2`, etc.) and creates symlinks like `links/seed` and `links/refine`. **It does not create any generations.** At this point, you simply have the raw materials for evolution stored in the database.

-### Step 2: `pcrit vary` — Creating Generation 0

-With the seeds in place, you run the `vary` command for the first time.
-This is the "breeding" step that creates the very first population, `gen-000`.

-1.  **Run Vary**:
-    ```bash
-    # This is a future goal (v0.2)
-    pcrit vary my-experiment/
-    ```
-2.  **The Process**:
-    *   The `vary` command will load the initial `seed` object prompt (`P1`).
-    *   It will then apply the meta-prompts (e.g., `refine` and `vary`) to the seed prompt.
-For example:
-        *   Applying an "improve this prompt" meta-prompt might generate a new prompt, `P4`.
-        *   Applying a "generate 3 variants" meta-prompt might generate `P5`, `P6`, and `P7`.
-    *   It creates a new generation directory, `generations/gen-000/`.
-    *   It calls `pop/create-new-generation!`, providing the full list of prompts for this generation: the original seed plus all its new offspring (`P1`, `P4`, `P5`, `P6`, `P7`).
-This populates the `.../gen-000/population/` directory with links to these prompts.

-**Result**: You now have `gen-000`, the first testable population.
-There have been no evaluations yet, but you have a diverse set of candidates ready for a contest.
+**Result**: The `bootstrap` command performs several actions in one go:
+*   It populates the immutable prompt database (`pdb/`) with your prompts (as `P1`, `P2`, etc.).
+*   It creates symbolic links in the `links/` directory (e.g., `links/seed`, `links/refine`) for easy access to key prompts.
+*   It identifies all prompts you ingested that are of type `:object-prompt`.
+*   It creates the `generations/gen-000/` directory and populates its `population/` subdirectory with links to those initial object-prompts.

+At this point, you have `gen-0`, the first testable population.
+You are now ready to begin the main evolutionary loop.

-### Next Steps: `evaluate` and `select`
+### Next Steps: The `evaluate` → `select` → `vary` Loop

-Once `gen-000` exists, you can begin the main evolutionary loop:
+Once `gen-0` exists, you can begin the main cycle:
-1. Run `pcrit evaluate --generation 0 ...` to run the population in a contest and get fitness scores.
+1. Run `pcrit evaluate --generation 0 ...` to run the initial population in a contest and get fitness scores.
-2. Run `pcrit select ...` to use those scores to choose the survivors, creating `gen-001`.
+2. Run `pcrit select ...` to use those scores to choose the survivors, which creates `gen-001`.
-3. Run `pcrit vary ...` again on the `gen-001` population to continue the cycle.
+3. Run `pcrit vary ...` on the `gen-001` population to breed new candidates, which creates `gen-002`.
+4. Repeat the cycle.

 ## Example Prompts for Bootstrapping